FionaMacNeill/portfolio/content/post/2015/10/new-project-new-category/index.md

 ---
-title: "New project = New category (or I"
+title: "New project = New category"
 date: "2015-10-11"
 categories:
   - "ui"